ldpercy/year-clock/task/class-ification.md

 *Really* need to come back with the refactor wrecking ball.

-As an aside, one not-insignifcant practical benefit to all this is everything in classes is now in strict-mode, which is picking up errors for me - a bit of lightweight linting.

 Wrapup
 ------

+All the old scripts have been converted now.
+Mostly the old script functions are now just static methods within the new classes, so really just collected and namespaced, but some reafactoring as well, particularly for date.

+With all the functions now under namespaces the code is bit wordier in a bunch of places, but some of that will be temporary.
+There will be stacks more reorganising and refactoring coming, but this is a *much* better place to be in.

+Additionally, one not-insignifcant practical benefit to having everything in classes is it's now all in strict-mode which is picking up some errors for me - a bit of lightweight linting.
+I should add a proper linter.

+As I said earlier, this is getting v2.0 on account of nearly everything changing.